Verpous/mscripts/README.md

 You can actually include the newline character in the pattern.
 But the pattern does **not** accept escape sequences like '\n'.
 Escape sequences have the same behavior as egrep.
 To match a newline, you need to actually have a newline character in the string, which in Bash you can insert with `$'\n'`.
 However, it's a lot easier to fill in the gap between lines with a simple wildcard like `.*`, as you can see above.

 mgrep searches in a category of your choice, and prints all the people from any crew type who match the pattern in this category.
-Say I want to find all the people from movies I own at home who were in *The Lord of the Rings: Fellowship of the Ring* and have an average rating of at least 8.6 and less than 8.8.
+Say I want to find all the people from movies I own at home who were in *The Lord of the Rings: The Fellowship of the Ring* and have an average rating of at least 8.6 and less than 8.8.
 Then I'll do:

 `bash mgrep.sh -l home 'average rating: 8\.[6-7].*the fellowship of the ring'`